cabforum/cabforum.org/content/posts/2022/2022-10-11-2022-10-11-minutes-of-the-network-security-working-group.md

 Tony Seymour – ComSign
 Trevoli Ponds – Amazon Trust Services

-**Minutes:**
+## Minutes

 **1. Read Antitrust Statement**

-- Clint Wilson read the antitrust statement
+• Clint Wilson read the antitrust statement

 **2. Roll Call**

-- No new members in attendance
+• No new members in attendance

 **3. Review Agenda**

-- Approved minutes from previous meetings
+• Approved minutes from previous meetings

-- Vice Chair Nomination
+• Vice Chair Nomination

-- Risk Assessment documents
+• Risk Assessment documents

-- F2F update
+• F2F update

-- Back Logged items
+• Back Logged items

-- Continue Air Gapped CAs project (Ben Wilson)
+• Continue Air Gapped CAs project (Ben Wilson)

 **4. Vice Chair**

-- Clint nominated David Kluge to be Vice Chair
+• Clint nominated David Kluge to be Vice Chair

-- No objections were made
+• No objections were made

 **5. Risk Assessment**

-- Open floor to discuss if anything related to the Risk Assessment should be presented at the F2F.
+• Open floor to discuss if anything related to the Risk Assessment should be presented at the F2F.

-- David Kluge agreed that providing an overview of the Risk Assessment at the F2F would be beneficial and bring back everyones attention and get helpful feedback.
+• David Kluge agreed that providing an overview of the Risk Assessment at the F2F would be beneficial and bring back everyones attention and get helpful feedback.

-- Overall there is interest in the assessments, to which half the time in the F2F will be given for an update over the assessment and how close we are to closing.
+• Overall there is interest in the assessments, to which half the time in the F2F will be given for an update over the assessment and how close we are to closing.

 **6. F2F Update**

-- During the Net Sec portion of the F2F, break it up into two sessions.
+• During the Net Sec portion of the F2F, break it up into two sessions.

-- Network Security Requirements Draft
+• Network Security Requirements Draft

-- Summary of updates the group has worked on
+• Summary of updates the group has worked on

 **7. Back Logged Items**

-- No Comments
+• No Comments

 **8. Air-Gapped Systems document**
 Group continued their progress in Sections 5, 5.1, 5.2, and 5.5